 This guide will discuss how Android 6.0 supports app-linking, a technique that allows mobile apps to respond to URLs on websites.
 It will discuss how to implement app-linking in an Android 6.0 application and how to configure a website to grant permissions to the mobile app to handle app-links for the domain.

-This article provides an outline of the new features in the Android P Preview, explains how to prepare Xamarin.Android for Android P development, and provides example code that illustrates how to use key Android P features in Xamarin.Android apps.
+This article provides an outline of the new features in Android Pie, explains how to prepare Xamarin.Android for Android Pie development, and provides an example app that illustrates how to use the new Android Pie display cutout and notification features in Xamarin.Android apps.

 This article provides an outline of the new features in Android Oreo, explains how to prepare Xamarin.Android for Android Oreo development, and provides links to sample applications that illustrate how to use Android Oreo features in Xamarin.Android apps.